dotmake-build/svg-sprite/docs/README.md

                                                      characters, ? - Exactly one character.
                                                      Attributes that should be usually preserved on
                                                      <symbol> tag:
-                                                     - viewBox — must be preserved on <symbol> to define coordinate system
+                                                     - viewBox â€” must be preserved on <symbol> to define coordinate system
-                                                     - id — required for referencing the symbol later
+                                                     - id â€” required for referencing the symbol later
-                                                     - fill, stroke, opacity, transform — if used for styling
+                                                     - fill, stroke, opacity, transform â€” if used for styling
-                                                     - class, style — if CSS is applied
+                                                     - class, style â€” if CSS is applied
-                                                     - width and height — optional; usually omitted in sprites -etd, --elements-to-discard <elements-to-discard>  The elements to discard when converting <svg> tag to <symbol> tag or vice versa.
+                                                     - width and height â€” optional; usually omitted in sprites -etd, --elements-to-discard <elements-to-discard>  The elements to discard when converting <svg> tag to <symbol> tag or vice versa.